SindreStokke/Basic-Minecraft-Lookalike/README.md

 # Basic-Minecraft-Lookalike

-This is a basic Minecraft lookalike made from scratch with Godot.
+This is a basic Minecraft lookalike made from scratch with Godot 3.2.1.
 While the goal originally was to make it as close to Minecraft as possible, I have gotten second thoughts as I do not want to infringe on Microsoft's and Mojang Studios intellectual property.
 This makes the future of this project uncertain.

 Added functionalities:
 - Procedurally generated world with customizable height, render distance, blocks and tree frequency (as variables at the top of the "Verden"-script).